redis/docs/content/integrate/write-behind/data-transformation/data-transformation-pipeline.md

 ### Deploy configuration on Kubernetes

-If the RDI CLI is deployed as a pod in a Kubernetes cluster, perform these steps to deploy your jobs:
+If the Write-behind CLI is deployed as a pod in a Kubernetes cluster, perform these steps to deploy your jobs:

 - Create a ConfigMap from the YAML files in your `jobs` folder: